-During an outbreak of serious illness of disease (such as Covid-19) there may be the need to keep additional records as part of outbreak management.
+During an outbreak of serious illness of disease there may be the need to keep additional records as part of outbreak management.
 A record is kept of individual cases of children/families who are self-isolating due to symptoms as per usual record-keeping procedures.
 In all cases the principles of data protection are maintained.